 Was there life after Punch-out!?

 Boxing games were pretty common in the early nineties, when Tyson was making the rounds and Punch-out! was one of the better titles for the home market.
 4DSB innovated in a few aspects that still make a difference today in the much more crowded fighting game market on the PC.
-It was the first real 3d boxing game (or should I say “4d”?): even though by default the ring is viewed in a isometric perspective, the boxers are always fully poligonal models Naturally, they’re just polygons with no textures like in Alone in the Dark; back in 1991 this was cutting edge technology.
+It was the first real 3d boxing game (or should I say “4d”?): even though by default the ring is viewed in a isometric perspective, the boxers are always fully poligonal models Naturally, they’re just polygons with no textures one would see in Alone in the Dark or early first person titles like Total Eclipse.
+But make no mistake, back in 1991 this was cutting edge technology.
 We’re talking about a game that ran on a 8086 CPU with 640k of ram and that weighs less than 1MB.
 It is possible to turn the camera all around the ring in 3D, along with fighting in a first person perspective, not only from the player boxer’s but also the opponent’s, years before the Virtual Boy and similar experiments..

 Fighting in a first person perspective in a 3d environment was revolutionary, even though it might seem to be pretty much unplayable nowadays.
 This is because, in order to make the game run decently, the graphics in 1st person are mostly wireframe.
 Surprises don’t end there, 4DSB offers a refreshing variety of personalization options for the boxer: beyond the name, it is possible to choose from different faces (or heads rather), physical measurements and colours of jerseys and shorts.
 Sliders can also be used to modify the boxer’ stats, should one want a fighter nimbler or heavier and able to deal more punishment to his opponent.
 This is something very common in today’s fighting games, especially evident in the wrestling games used by streamers on Twitch.